wp-plugins/soundy-background-music/readme.txt

 * &nbsp;&nbsp;&nbsp;&nbsp;Button transparency
 * Seamlessly integrated button designer allows the Play/Pause button to precisely and exactly fit any website design.

-Here are examples of Soundy implementations:
+Here are examples of Soundy Background Music implementations:

 * Ivy & Mario's website: [www.hanstylewedding.com](http://www.hanstylewedding.com/)
 * Swiss pianist, Magali Bourquin's website: [www.magalibourquin.com](http://www.magalibourquin.com/)

-In Magali Bourquin's Soundy implementation, the background sound is enabled for all pages but only the homepage has the Autoplay option set.
+In Magali Bourquin's Soundy Background Music implementation, the background sound is enabled for all pages but only the homepage has the Autoplay option set.
 As for the Play/Pause button, custom images have been uploaded to replace the default ones and the button is statically positioned with a call to the soundy_button() function from the header.php file.

 = Docs & Support =